 Strategies to Increase Linkages to the Broader Economy

-- Once the appropriate assessments have been conducted, governments and other stakeholders can provide incentives for businesses to target non-extractive buyers (see Creating Incentives To Increase Economic Links), and can also consider capacity-building support for these firms (see Building The Capacity Of Local Businesses).
+- After conducting the appropriate assessments of supply and demand, governments and other stakeholders can provide incentives for local businesses to pursue non-extractive buyers (see Creating Incentives To Increase Economic Links), and can also help build their capacity (see Building The Capacity Of Local Businesses).

-Historically, governments of host countries and stakeholders of natural resource governance in developing countries (eg. companies, civil society, and donors) have rarely focused on horizontal linkages when planning for their economic development out of the extractive sector.
-There is instead a natural tendency to think about developing forward (downstream) linkages before horizontal linkages, whereas the latter often makes more economic sense.
+Historically, stakeholders in the governance of natural resources (e.g., governments, companies, civil society, and donors) have rarely prioritized horizontal linkages between the extractive sector and other sectors.
+Instead, they have tended to think first about developing forward (downstream) linkages.
+However, developing horizontal linkages before forward linkages often makes more economic sense.

-There is also relatively little guidance for policymakers about strategies to develop horizontal linkages from extractive industry activity.
-This is partly because many of the key components of targeting horizontal linkages are the same for targeting backward linkages.
-For example, providing capacity-building or financial support for businesses is largely the same, whether these businesses are directly supplying the extractive industries, or if they are supplying non-extractive sector buyers.
+There is relatively little guidance for policy to develop horizontal linkages from extractive industry activity.
+This is partly because many of the key efforts that foster horizontal linkages are the same as for backward linkages.
+For example, strategies around bolstering the capacity or financial conditions of local businesses is largely the same, whether they are supplying buyers in or beyond the extractive industries.

-If there is enough demand from extractive industries to consider a policy goal of creating an industrial cluster the subtopic Developing industrial policy and leveraging clustering provides more information .
+If there is enough demand from extractive industries to create an industrial cluster, then Developing industrial policy and leveraging clustering can help foster this.